Frequently Asked Questions

 I've taken all three of the beginner sections of swing dancing at Lindy Maine.
 Where do I go from there?

 After you have a solid mastery of the basics in 8-count Lindy Hop, 6-count Lindy Hop, and Charleston, you'll dance with an instructor to make sure you're ready to move up to the intermediate class.
-Lindy Maine offers a B-class on Monday nights at 7:15 pm.
-If you prefer Tuesdays, come to Portland Swing Project's Tuesday Night B class (which Jen co-teaches with Gillian in Portland).
-In either class, you'll start combining all three styles and perfecting your technique in each one.
+The B class is where you'll start combining all three styles and perfecting your technique in each one.
 Once you have completed and mastered all five sections of that class, you'll dance with an instructor to make sure you're ready to level up to PSP's C class, which meets on Thursday nights.
 You can find all the details about leveling up here.

 Solo jazz classes teach the energetic vernacular movements of the 1930s and 40s as used in solo and partnered swing dancing.
 The style is rooted in the dances originated by Black dancers in places like the Savoy Ballroom in New York and is characterized by strong rhythms, musicality, and individuality.
 Solo jazz is part of Lindy Hop culture and is totally acceptable at swing dances today, even pre-COVID.
 It's also the safest swing dancing style to learn while socially distancing!